drug-design/course/docs/chapters/protein-structure.md

 ### Tertiary Structure

-A combination of all the secondary structure elements and frequently occurring super-secondary structure elements in single polypeptide chains give rise to the tertiary structure of the protein.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/tertiary-structure-40089be2'><i class='fa fa-play' aria-hidden='true'></i></button>A combination of all the secondary structure elements and frequently occurring super-secondary structure elements in single polypeptide chains give rise to the tertiary structure of the protein.
 Thus the tertiary structure refers to the spatial arrangement of all the amino acids atoms in a single polypeptide chain.

 === "Wireframe"